 - Status call messages

+Function keys

 - Conventional channels

-- Function keys

-- Confidence tones
+Confidence tones

 - Power-up message

 In addition, your network may contain settings for the following items:

 - A number to access your radio by telephone - Preset individual and group radio numbers

 Most of these items are obvious .
 You should keep a record of Function Key (and PTT) settings and any numbers not programmed in your radio.